 3. Emilia’s Crafted Pasta

 A little further away from Aldgate East Underground, at a 7-minute walk, Emilia’s Crafted Pasta is a traditional Italian restaurant.
-If you’re looking for some comfort food, this is the place to go.
+If you’re looking for some comfort food, this is the restaurant near Aldgate to go to.
 All the food on offer is made with freshness and simplicity in mind.
 And the pasta is made fresh every morning.

 The menu is small, with eight pasta dishes to choose from, plus sides, salads and antipasti.
-Within this menu, there are also a couple of vegan options too.
+This is also a good place for vegan food in Aldgate, as there are a couple of vegan options available.
 If you’re looking for a quick bite to eat between lectures, there is also a Lunchtime Express Menu, where you can have a pasta dish (choice of three) and a side dish (choice of two).

-1947 is a vegetarian and vegan restaurant, bar and pizza kitchen all rolled into one.
+1947 is a vegetarian and vegan restaurant in Aldgate which also doubles as a bar and pizza kitchen.
 Just a 3-minute walk from the Aldgate East underground, this is a great choice for vegans.
 Serving no-nonsense food at down-to-earth prices, it’s a stylish and cosey place to eat.

 5. The Alice Houndsditch